jotform/jotform-api-ios/README.md

  * Please open the project and build it and select "Products/libJotForm.a" and click mouse-right button and click "Show in Finder"
  * Please look all the files in "Release-iphoneuniversal" directory and copy all the files and add them to you project.
+ * All libraries that we use are as following:
+      * ASIHTTPRequest
+      * SBJson
+ * If you have build conflicts with any of the libraries above, you have the choice of either removing the the particular library from ExternalLib/XXX.m and .h, or you can remove the conflicting files from your app.

 ### Documentation